-The transition between "Golden Age" (Earth-Two) and "Silver Age" (Earth-One) Superman stories is ambiguous and debatable, although the first Silver Age appearance of the Earth-Two Superman as such was Justice League of America #73 (1970).
+The transition between "Golden Age" (Earth-Two) and "Silver Age" (Earth-One) Superman stories is ambiguous and debatable.
+The first Silver Age appearance of the Earth-Two Superman as such was in Justice League of America #73 (1970).

-Perhaps the biggest difference between Earth-Two and Earth-One is Superboy.
-While Superboy made his comic book debut in 1945 (More Fun Comics #101), later stories consistently maintained that the Earth-Two Superman never became Superboy, so even those early stories belong to Earth-One or one of its alternate timelines.
+Perhaps the biggest difference between Earth-Two and Earth-One continuity is Superboy.
+Superboy made his comic book debut in 1945 (More Fun Comics #101), comfortably in the Golden Age.
+But later stories consistently maintained that the Earth-Two Superman never became Superboy, so even those early stories belong to Earth-One or one of its alternate timelines.

 Unlike their counterparts from Krypton-One, all inhabitants of Krypton-Two possessed at least some measure of these abilities even on Krypton.
-Superman's powers were further enhanced by Earth's environment, although unlike his Earth-One counterpart, his powers did not fully manifest until adulthood.
-For example, early in his career, the Earth-Two Superman could not fly (although he could leap tremendous distances), he was not completely invulnerable, and his enhanced senses were far less acute.
-Even in his prime, he was never quite as powerful as the Earth-One Superman and age eventually took its toll on his strength and endurance.
-Nonetheless, he remained among the most powerful beings in the multiverse.
+Superman's powers were further enhanced by Earth's physical attributes, although unlike his Earth-One counterpart, his powers did not fully manifest until adulthood.
+For example, early in his career, the original Superman could not fly (but could leap tremendous distances), he was not completely invulnerable, and his enhanced senses were far less acute.
+Even in his prime, he was never quite as powerful as the Silver Age Superman and age eventually took its toll on his strength and endurance.
+Nonetheless, he was among the most powerful beings in the multiverse.

 Superman was vulnerable to Kryptonite, the radioactive fragments of his homeworld, which would weaken and eventually kill him.
 There was apparently no Red or Gold Kryptonite on Earth-Two.
 It was explained that Kryptonite radiation would pass harmlessly through humans, but was trapped by Superman's denser body, and thus harmful.
 (Superman Family #205)